stavroslir/MyFirstTask/README.md

 for the client :

-> sudo docker run --privileged -it --rm --net=host myclientsys /bin/bash
+> sudo docker run -it --privileged --rm -P --net=host stavroslir/myclient   /bin/bash

 > snort -i wlp6s0 -s -c /etc/snort/etc/snort.conf -A fast     (I use wifi, if using Ethernet ,use ifconfig to check your enps)